netvote/fabric-vote/README.md

 ````
 ##### Fields
 - **Ballot.Name**: Name for ballot (not displayed today)
-- **Ballot.Private**: (default=true) If true, only assigned voters will see the decisions.
+- **Ballot.Private**: (optional, default=true) If true, only assigned voters will see the decisions.
 If false, any voter for this account will see these decisions.
 - **Decision.Id**: Key for this decision (must be unique)
 - **Decision.Name**: Displayable name for this decision
 - **Decision.Options**: List of options for this decision
+- **Decision.Props**: (optional) Arbitrary key-value map to aid the API user.  (image urls, etc)
+- **Decision.Repeatable**: (optional, default=false) Allow a voter to vote again after RepeatVoteDelayNS elapses
-- **Decision.RepeatVoteDelayNS**: Wait period in Nanoseconds before a repeat-vote is allowed
+- **Decision.RepeatVoteDelayNS**: (optional) Wait period in Nanoseconds before a repeat-vote is allowed
-- **Decision.ResponsesRequired**: Number of vote units that must be spent in a decision.
+- **Decision.ResponsesRequired**: (optional) Number of vote units that must be spent in a decision.

 #### Get Results